What design tools do we use?

 - You can set the colors according to your base mood thanks to its dark and light mode.
 It makes your color preferences easier.

 - We think that the colouring processes could be done faster by adding little plugins to Figma or Sketch.
 You can always develop the plugin with JSON data but we are not sure if the effort is worth it.

 - Deep learning can cause color matches that do not make sense for the intermediary colors sometimes.
 You have to do some final touches to make it work.

 We prefer Marvel rather than Figma to benefit from its ease coordinating with our project managers, and also to prepare basic prototypes for our designs.
-It’s a lot safer for us to not let outer access mess with our system and also being able to test it again with our clients.
+It’s a lot safer for us to not let outer access mess with our system and also be able to test it again with our clients.